Actual costs are

 lab that routinely prints color prints for pro photographers will be able

-to process and print this film for you.
-It is developed using the
+to process and print Bluefire Murano films for you.
+They are developed using the

 film holder with a 4x4 paper mask (your local shopping-mall one-hour lab